 Meanwhile, nature rarely allows for such a thing.
 The firefly’s neurological system controls the light’s intensity and frequency with which it flashes.

-This kind of firefly will flash its strongest light and then fly upward in a “j” curve as the light fades.
+This firefly will flash its strongest light and then fly upward in a “j” curve as it fades.

-The Big Dipper Firefly (Photinus pyralis), which is next on this list of types of flies in Pennsylvania, has a black body.
+The Big Dipper Firefly (Photinus pyralis) is the next type of fly in Pennsylvania.
+It has a black body.

 They begin to light up when the sun sets and eventually turn off for the night.
 Their larvae eat earthworms, slugs, and snails, but adults are not known to eat anything.